 Start Here: Free Essays, Connect, and a New Book

 Free Essays.
 Subscribe to this website via email to receive free essays about minimalism from Joshua and Ryan.
 This way you’ll always receive new essays whenever we publish one (usually a couple per week).
 We never send spam—spam’s yucky!
 We want to add value to your life, so subscribe only if you find value here.
 Unsubscribe anytime.

-Meet The Mins on Tour.
+Meet The Minimalists on Tour.
 Throughout 2014, we will embark on a 100-city tour across the United States, Canada, the United Kingdom, Ireland, & Australia to share our story of living with less.
 Admission is free to every event.